drashland/website-v2/docs/sinco/v4.x/2_tutorials/5_restricting_permissions.md

 ## `--allow-run`

-This permission is required because Sinco runs a subprocess for Chrome or Firefox, to start a headless browser instance.
+This permission is required because Sinco runs a subprocess for Chrome, to start a headless browser instance.
 So the argument to pass to this would be the path to your browsers executable:

 ```shell